8573/irc-bot.rs/CONTRIBUTING.md

    agree to license your contributions under `Apache-2.0 OR MIT`.
 These licences are standard in open-source Rust development.

+3. You agree to the release of each contribution you make to this project together with, and under the same licensing terms as, all other contributions to this project, including those made by the original author.

-3. You agree that you have all legal rights required for you to agree to these provisions.
+4. You agree that you have all legal rights required for you to agree to these provisions.

 [SPDX License Expression syntax]: <https://www.kernel.org/doc/html/latest/process/license-rules.html#license-identifier-syntax>